latracal/wpgrigora-docs/docs/blocks/advanced-button.md

 ---
-description: How to use Advanced Button Block?
+description: Advanced Button
 ---

-# How to use Advanced Button Block?
+# Advanced Button

-**After Turning on Blocks from Grigora's Kit Dashboard.**
+After Turning on Blocks from Grigora's Kit Dashboard.

-**We can use Advanced Button Block in Editor from Toggle Block Inserter.**
+We can use Advanced Button Block in Editor from Toggle Block Inserter.

-**Insert Advanced Button from Blocks.**
+Insert Advanced Button from Blocks.

-**Once Button is inserted, select the Button.**
+Once Button is inserted, select the Button.

-**Now Go to Button block settings, in block settings we see bunch of settings and we'll be exploring them one by one.**
+Now Go to Button block settings, in block settings we see bunch of settings and we'll be exploring them one by one.

 ## Typography